autodesk-platform-services/aps-model-properties.powershell/README.md

       All of the example queries in this repository have been tested against the models in [models](./models) folder .
 You could also adapt the examples in this repository to your own data, however if you want to contribute samples to this project you will need to test these against the sample models.

 3. Model Properties supports 3-legged token only.
-To get **3-legged token**, you could use web browser application such as [LearnForge ViewhubModel](https://learnforge.autodesk.io/#/tutorials/viewhubmodels), or utility such as [blazor web app](https://git.autodesk.com/whittld/WebAuth), or test tool such as Postman([one example](https://github.com/Autodesk-Forge/forge-autodesk.build.api-postman.collection/tree/main/Forms%20API)), or other scripts of utility.
+To get **3-legged token**, you could use web browser application such as [APS Tutorials](https://aps.autodesk.com/tutorials/viewhubmodels), or utility such as [blazor web app](https://git.autodesk.com/whittld/WebAuth), or test tool such as Postman([one example](https://github.com/autodesk-platform-services/aps-autodesk.build.api-postman.collection/tree/main/Forms%20API)), or other scripts of utility.
 Make a note with the **3-legged token**

 4. After the uploaded models have been proceessed in BIM360 or ACC, get **version urns** of some models. you could run [getUrns.ps1](scripts/getUrns.ps1) in [Demo Walkthough Scripts](scripts), or use other ways to get the model version urns.